executaball/FlexEdit/docs/index.md

 * Better search function

-### Please leave a comment to let me know what you think!
+### Please send me a message to let me know what you think!
 Even if you did not download the program!
-You can reach with a PM or email 'executaball@yahoo.com' for faster response!
+You can reach me with a PM on the FS Forums or email to 'executaball@yahoo.com' for faster response!
 If you decide to get it and encounter a problem, I will try to assist you in every way possible!
-Please send me a message!